Pollinator: Other insects

 Many insects other than bees accomplish pollination by visiting flowers for nectar or pollen, or commonly both.
 Many do so adventitiously, but the most important pollinators are specialists for at least parts of their life cycles for at least certain functions.

 Prominent among Hymenoptera other than bees are wasps, especially Crabronidae, Chrysididae, Ichneumonidae, Sphecidae and Vespidae.
 Some wasps are comparable to or even superior to some bees as pollinators.
 The term "pollen wasps", in particular, is widely applied to the Masarinae, a subfamily of the Vespidae; they are remarkable among solitary wasps in that they specialise in gathering pollen for feeding their larvae, carried internally and regurgitated into a mud chamber prior to oviposition.
 Also, males of many species of bees and wasps, though they do not gather pollen, rely on flowers as sources of energy (in the form of nectar) and also as territories for meeting fertile females that visit the flowers.

 Beetles of species that specialise in eating pollen, nectar, or flowers themselves, may be important cross-pollinators of some plants such as members of the Araceae and Zamiaceae, that produce prodigious amounts of pollen.
 Others, for example the Hopliini, specialise on flowers of Asteraceae and Aizoaceae.

 Thrips pollinate plants such as elderflower Sambucus nigra (Adoxaceae) and pointleaf manzanita, Arctostaphylos pungens (Ericaceae).
 Ants also pollinate some kinds of flowers, but for the most part they are parasites, consuming nectar and/or pollen without conveying useful amounts of pollen to a stigma.
 Other insect orders are rarely pollinators, and then typically only incidentally (e.g., Hemiptera such as Anthocoridae and Miridae).

-A strategy of great biological interest is that of sexual deception, where plants, generally orchids, produce remarkably complex combinations of pheromonal attractants and physical mimicry that induce male bees or wasps to attempt to mate with them, conveying pollinia in the process.
+A strategy of great biological interest is that of sexual deception, where plants, generally orchids, produce remarkably complex combinations of pheromonal attractants and physical mimicry induce male bees or wasps to attempt to mate with them, conveying pollinia in the process.
 Examples are known from all continents apart from Antarctica, though Australia appears to be exceptionally rich in examples.

 Whole groups of plants, such as certain fynbos Moraea and Erica species produce flowers on sticky peduncles or with sticky corolla tubes that only permit access to flying pollinators, whether bird, bat, or insect.